RamonGilabert/Terminal/README.md

 You can do much more stuff with it, like editing the prompt, add more commands, autocompletion, etc.

 Finally, I use something to show the terminal with a command as it was a [curtain](https://github.com/RamonGilabert/Terminal/blob/master/Resources/curtain.png)!
-That is done with [TotalTerminal](http://totalterminal.binaryage.com) and even though it's not compatible with OS X 10.11, there are some tricks to make it work.
+That is done with **[TotalTerminal](http://totalterminal.binaryage.com)** and even though it's not compatible with OS X 10.11, there are some tricks to make it work.
 Contact me if you want to learn more! :)

+I'll tidy some of the commands I have and post it here once I have more! :)

 # Contact

-Don't hesitate to [contact me](https://www.twitter.com/RamonGilabert)!, I love to read tweets!
+Don't hesitate to **[contact me](https://www.twitter.com/RamonGilabert)!**, I love to read tweets!